Can a Faulty Pressure Regulator Cause Low Water Pressure?

 5. Wear and Tear: Similar to any mechanical component, pressure regulators experience wear and tear over time.
 The constant cycling of pressure fluctuations can lead to the degradation of internal parts, including springs, diaphragms, and seals.
 This wear can eventually compromise the regulator's ability to maintain accurate pressure control.

-To address these issues, it's essential for homeowners to have their pressure regulators inspected regularly.
 Here at Repipe Specialists, we specialize in whole-home repipes and do not offer general plumbing services such as replacing a PRV.
 However, we do maintain a list of trusted local referrals in many areas.
 Please feel free to contact us, and we'd be happy to provide a referral.

 TOC